xucong-zhang/ETH-XGaze/README.md

 - And then, run the 'python demo.py' for testing.

 ## Citation
-If using this code-base and/or the EVE dataset in your research, please cite the following publication:
+If using this code-base and/or the ETH-XGaze dataset in your research, please cite the following publication:

     @inproceedings{Zhang2020ETHXGaze,
       author    = {Xucong Zhang and Seonwook Park and Thabo Beeler and Derek Bradley and Siyu Tang and Otmar Hilliges},